thinkshout/thinkshout/_case_studies/tolerance.md

   - section-title:
     section-description: |
       A website is only as successful as the engagement it sparks.
-Educators are in a constant struggle to keep up with the pace of the world in which we live, all the while ensuring that they meet the standards of their local school districts.
+Educators are in a constant struggle to keep up with the pace of the world in which we live while ensuring that they meet the standards of local school districts.

-      That’s what lead to the creation of “The Moment,” a branded publishing platform that surfaces the most important content in response to cultural events.
+      That’s what led to the creation of “The Moment,” a branded publishing platform that surfaces the most important content in response to cultural events.
 Whether the content is from five years ago or five hours ago, users get the best that Teaching Tolerance has to offer.
-And, by linking this content up to the organization’s email communication strategy, we ensure that teachers get the materials in their inbox before they know they need it.
+And by linking this content up to the organization’s email communication strategy, we ensure that teachers get the materials in their inbox before they know they need it.

   - section-image: "/assets/images/case-studies/Tolerance-large4.jpg"
     section-image-alt: "Final view of site on a tablet"